RenderKit/embree/readme.txt

 use the tutorialXX_ispc executables.

-Under Linux Embree also comes with an ISPC version of all tutorials for the Xeon Phi[TM] Coprocessor.
-The executables of this version of the tutorials are named tutorialXX_xeonphi and only work if a Xeon Phi[TM] Coprocessor is present in the system.
-The Xeon Phi[TM] version of the tutorials get started on the host CPU, just like all other tutorials, and will connect automatically to one installed Xeon Phi[TM] Coprocessor in the system.
+Under Linux Embree also comes with an ISPC version of all tutorials for the Xeon Phi™ Coprocessor.
+The executables of this version of the tutorials are named tutorialXX_xeonphi and only work if a Xeon Phi™ Coprocessor is present in the system.
+The Xeon Phi™ version of the tutorials get started on the host CPU, just like all other tutorials, and will connect automatically to one installed Xeon Phi™ Coprocessor in the system.

 For all tutorials, you can select an initial camera using the -vp (camera position), -vi (camera lookat point), -vu (camera up vector), and -fov